Nitrokey/nitrokey-documentation/nethsm/pkcs11/opendnssec.rst

 OpenDNSSEC
 ==========

-OpenDNSSEC is a tool suite for managing the security of domain names.
+`OpenDNSSEC <https://www.opendnssec.org/>`__ is a tool suite for managing the security of domain names.
 It can directly load a PKCS11 module and manage the modules.

-As OpenDNSSEC needs access to manage the keys, you will need to configure an admintistrator and operator account.
+As OpenDNSSEC needs access to manage the keys, you will need to configure an administrator and operator account.

 You can configure OpenDNSSEC to load the libnethsm_pkcs11.so module by editing the /etc/opendnssec/conf.xml file.
 You will need to add the following lines: